Seas get degrees

 It’s a tricky problem to work around.
 When we get around to tougher practice examples down the line, I think it would be a good idea to set up a peer review system so that you can train alongside someone else.

-In any case, there is no Here are some questions to help you get a feel for things.
+Here are some questions to help you get a feel for things.
 There is no wrong answer here, this is just an opportunity to get into the mindset of situations that may arise at work.
 Just think about these situations and how you would handle them.

 For this week’s practice, we will give coding a try with Python and your operating system’s terminal.